Stop Smoking’ Support

 Most people find that it takes them a while to get over their desire for a cigarette.
-This is normal, and will soon fade away, especially when you start to feel the benefits from not sucking poisionous smoke into your lungs every day!
+This is normal, and will soon fade away, especially when you start to feel the benefits from not sucking poisonous smoke into your lungs every day!

-Smokefree Pregnancy Incentives Programme
+Smokefree Pregnancy and Newborn Incentives Programme

 Are you pregnant (less than 28 weeks) and wanting help to stop smoking?

-NRT: what type and what dose to use.
+Nicotine Replacement Therapy (NRT): what type and what dose to use.

-NRT comes in one longer-acting form, which is the 24 hour skin patch, and several shorter-acting forms, which are the gum, lozenges, inhalator and mouth spray.
+NRT comes in one longer-acting form, which is the 24-hour skin patch, and several shorter-acting forms, which are the gum, lozenges, inhalator and mouth spray.

 The patches come in three strengths; the gum and lozenges come in two strengths; and the inhalator and mouth spray in one strength.

 Some people use just the one product at a time – either a longer-acting patch (one a day) or one of the shorter-acting products (several times a day).
 Others use a combination of the patch plus gum or lozenges or the inhalator.
-The choice will depend on how strongly addicted you are, and your personal preference (e.g. some people can’t chew gum; others don’t like the mouth-feel or taste of the lozenges, etc).
+The choice will depend on how strongly addicted you are, and your personal preference (e.g. some people can’t chew gum; others don’t like the mouth-feel or taste of the lozenges, etc.).

-Recommendation for moderate – heavy smokers.
+Recommendation for moderate to heavy smokers.
 If you have your first cigarette within an hour of waking, and/or smoke 10 or more per day, the recommendation is to start on a 21mg (higher dose) patch, and also use either lozenges or gum or the inhalator during the day.
 These shorter-acting products can be used hourly throughout the day – not just when you feel a craving (they take longer to act than a cigarette).